 A forthcoming Frontiers of Sanitation issue on rural sanitation programming and climate change put together by the Institute for Sustainable Futures, University of Technology Sydney and The Sanitation Learning Hub has identified the following principles to support local action in the sanitation sector.
 These principles reflect good practices as recommended in the climate change community-based adaptation literature (see references below) and have been modified to suit sanitation and hygiene programming needs.

-- Recognize that climate change can be integrated in sanitation programming: Programming and services for climate change and sanitation do not have to start from scratch or be a new separate effort.
+- Recognise that climate change can be integrated in sanitation programming: Programming and services for climate change and sanitation do not have to start from scratch or be a new separate effort.
 Think about climate impacts within ongoing sanitation programming efforts (flooded paths to toilets, damage to latrine infrastructure, etc) and mobilise established channels and add to activities already taking place (ensuring frequent operation and maintenance practices, build capacity on retrofitting toilets etc.).

 - Trust in practitioners’ experiences with local engagement: Many recommendations for addressing climate change (like identifying vulnerable people, strengthening local capacity to cope, accounting for varied experiences of impacts etc) are already accepted as good development and WASH practices.
 Recognise that practitioners regularly engage with ideas of risk (slippage, seasonal damage to infrastructure, reduced livelihood opportunities, etc.) and ensuring sustainable and equitable sanitation and hygiene outcomes.
 Therefore, they are already engaging with climate related concerns, albeit framed differently.
 Building on existing strengths and ways of working will help practitioners to tackle climate concerns more confidently.